lucaslazzaris/lucaslazzaris.github.io/_posts/2021-05-13-career-change.markdown

 My thesis was the implementation of a computational fluid dynamic model using C++.
 My programming journal from March 2015 to May 2020 is mainly based on coding numerical simulations using C++ and Python.

 In June 2020, I got the job of my dreams and started as a thermodynamics researcher at the same multinational where I took my internship.
-Since my master’s thesis was not complete, I still had to work on my on it after work.
+Since my master's thesis was not complete, I still had to work on my on it after work.
 It seemed a dream come true.
 But as the months went by, I realized I was not programming anymore.
 My routine consisted of project meetings, slide presentations, spreadsheets, a lot of experimental tests, CAD modeling (like SolidWorks), and commercial code simulations (through graphic interfaces).
 After nine months (March 2021), I realized that was not my dream anymore.
 Worst yet, it was the beginning of the COVID pandemic.

 To be honest, at that time, I didn't have the same love for (complex) thermodynamic physics.
 So, I started looking for job openings for programmers in my state (Santa Catarina).